gnutix/swbooks/README.md

 This single web page application allows me to list my Star Wars books (with some books information), featuring the number of readings I've done and copies I own for each books releases.

-Development
+Application
 ===========

-This application use my Gnutix\Library module (which I may publish sometimes on packagist.org), which allows to create a library from various source files (currently the only implementation being an XML file ;)) and provide a POO structure to work with.
+This application makes heavy usage of Symfony2's components to create a POO model representing a book's library (loaded from an XML or YAML source file).

 Project setup
 =============